Soldiers Bereaved Family Medal

 Japanese Bereaved Family Medal

 In addition to the medal, the Bereaved Family would receive a small plaque to post on the gate to their property, which signifies that they had lost a family member.
 The inscription down the center 충절의집 translates to “House of Loyalty”.
 Later, these plaques were done in plastic with a slightly different inscription 忠節의집.
 The Chinese characters on this plate translate into Korean characters as 충절.
 Making the two inscriptions identical.
-It is my belief that the plastic plaque was probably from the late 1950s or early 1960s, while the metal plates date from the 1950s.
-Japan utilized similar doorplates before and during WWII, see the example below.
+Japan utilized similar doorplates before and during WWII, see the examples below.

 충절의집